 Section Page

-Letter of Trans smittal i
+Letter of Tran nsmittal i

 Foreword ii

-Section I Summary1
+Section I Summary 1

-Section II Statutory Valuation Exhibits14
+Section II Statutory Valuation Exhibits 17

 Section III Annual Report Prescribed by P.L.
-95-595
+95-595 22

-May 22, 2018
+May 30, 2019

-Mr. Ronald Heuer Chief, NAF Personnel Services Division U.S. Army Family and MWR Command P.O.
+Ms. Anita Jannsen Chief, NAF Personnel Services Division U.S. Army Family and MWR Command P.O.
 Box 340309 Fort Sam Houston, TX 78234

-Dear Mr. Heuer:
+Dear Ms. Jannsen:

-At your request, we have conducted our annual actuarial valuation of the United States Army Nonappropriated Fund Employee Retirement Plan as of October 1, 2017.
+At your request, we have conducted our annual actuarial valuation of the United States Army Nonappropriated Fund Employee Retirement Plan as of October 1, 2018.
 The results of the valuation are contained in this report.
 The purpose of this report is to present the annual actuarial valuation of the United States Army Nonappropriated Fund Employee Retirement Plan.
 This report is for the use of the United States Army Nonappropriated Fund Employee Retirement Plan and its auditors in preparing financial reports in accordance with applicable law and accounting requirements.

-To the best of our knowledge, this report and its contents have been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board.
+This report and its contents have been prepared in accordance with generally recognized and accepted actuarial principles and practices and our understanding of the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board as well as applicable laws and regulations.
 Furthermore, as credentialed actuaries, we meet the Qualification Standards of the American Academy of Actuaries to render the opinion contained in this report.
 This report does not address any contractual or legal issues.
 We are not attorneys and our firm does not provide any legal services or advice.